Daniel-KM/Omeka-S-module-SearchSolr/README.md

 If the service is not available after the install, you can create the file "/etc/systemd/system/solr.service", that may need to be adapted for the distribution, here for CentOs 8 (see the [solr service gist]):
+This is useless if the file "/etc/init.d/solr" is available and used.

 ```ini
 # put this file in /etc/systemd/system/ as root